Ayushi-6244/Sales-Performance-Dashboard/README.md

 # Sales Performance Dashboard

-A resume-ready project demonstrating SQL + Python analysis and a Tableau/Power BI dashboard over ~10,000 transactions across 4 regions.
-You can run fully locally (SQLite) and reproduce all metrics and visualizations.
+A resume‑ready project demonstrating SQL + Python analysis and a Tableau/Power BI dashboard over **~10 k transactions across four regions**.
+Use this repository to showcase your end‑to‑end ability to clean data, model metrics, and build polished visualizations that highlight business insights.
+Everything runs fully locally (SQLite) so recruiters can reproduce all metrics and visuals without external dependencies.

 ## 🧭 Project Goals
 - Clean and model transaction data